Brighton ChaMP for Water

 You’re thirsty.
 You turn on a tap, the glass fills and you drink without a second thought.
 How lucky we are to enjoy this privilege.
 But did you know that if you live near the National Park – particularly on the southern coast – it’s the chalk of the South Downs we have to thank?

 Chalk is porous and holds water like a sponge.
-Between the Adur and Ouse valleys alone this aquifer enables Southern Water to pump groundwater to fill more than 15,000 Olympic swimming pools each year.
-A vital resource for both homes and businesses in an otherwise relatively dry part of the country.
-It also sustains rare and nationally important habitats such as chalk streams and wetlands.
+Between the Adur and Ouse valleys alone this aquifer enables Southern Water to pump enough groundwater to fill more than 15,000 Olympic swimming pools each year.
+It’s a vital resource for both homes and businesses in an otherwise relatively dry part of the country, and it sustains rare and nationally important habitats such as chalk streams and wetlands.

-But as with many of our natural resources this groundwater is under threat – from population pressures and as a side effect of modern farming and life styles.
-Brighton ChaMP for Water is taking action to counter these threats and ensure our groundwater remains a sustainable resource for the future.
+But as with many of our natural resources this groundwater is under threat – from population pressures and as a side effect of modern farming and lifestyles.
+Brighton ChaMP for Water is taking action to address the threat and ensure our groundwater remains a sustainable resource for the future.